CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-an-api.md

 }
 ```

-Please see more instructions at this [README](https://github.com/mrueda/Convert-Pheno/tree/main/api).
+Please see more detailed instructions at this [README](https://github.com/mrueda/Convert-Pheno/tree/main/api).